 There is need to integrate gender concerns into work of environmental conservation, the exclusion of women from environmental projects through belief in the gender neutrality of projects would be a recipe for project failure.

-In line with this year’s theme for International Women’s Day “transforming women’s lives”, we also need to consider the transformative role that women play in steering our planet towards a sustainable future.
+In line with this year’s theme for International Women’s Day “Balance for better”, we also need to consider the transformative role that women play in steering our planet towards a sustainable future.